vennietweek/interview-questions-website/README.md

 ### Downloading packages

-The container node version needs to be updated, otherwise errors will occur:
+***Important*** For every terminal opened, the container node version needs to be updated, otherwise errors will occur when starting the server:

 1. `node -v`: The container version is 10.
 It needs to be updated to a more recent version for this project.
 2. `nvm install node`: Installs latest version of node